Rejection Sensitivity (Scroll Quest)

-Humans have evolved a tendency to reject certain groups of people and develop behaviour to avoid such rejection to occur .
+People have evolved a tendency to reject certain groups of people and develop behaviour to avoid such rejection to occur .
 Rejection and responses to rejection are part of human nature, but a problem occurs when people are overly sensitive to rejection (even when it's not there) and/or are continuously exposed to rejection.
 Prolonged stress that follows (perceived) social threat (like rejection) has severe physiological consequences , and can lead to sensitivity to rejection [3-6], which in turn has been linked to many mental health problems [5; 7-9].
 Rejection sensitivity is “the disposition to anxiously expect, readily perceive, and overreact to rejection” [10, p.
 1335].
 In this PhD project we are developing games in which adolescents are exposed to rejection to help them overcome their sensitivity to it to prevent further problems to occur.
 One of these games is ScrollQuest, a multiplayer co-op game in which four players have to work together to defeat monsters and find gold.
-Other games (Stray and BrightVoid) are being developed by game design students at the Glasgow Caledonian University.
+In a lab experiment we have compared ScrollQuest to the widely used research game Cyberball and have shown that we can elicit feelings of rejection that are similar or stronger than in Cyberball.
+The results will soon be submitted for publication.

 Mental Health Literacy (Moving Stories)

-The game is based on the Australian Mental Health First Aid training, a programme that was developed to teach adults help-seeking strategies and supportive behaviours to use when they know someone who is suffering from mental health problems.
-A recent meta-analysis shows that the programme results in a decrease of negative attitudes and an increase of knowledge and supportive behaviours towards others with mental health problems .
+The game is based on the principles of the Australian Mental Health First Aid training, a programme that was developed to teach adults help-seeking strategies and supportive behaviours to use when they know someone who is suffering from mental health problems.
+A recent meta-analysis showed that the programme results in a decrease of negative attitudes and an increase of knowledge and supportive behaviours towards others with mental health problems .
 Recently, the developers of Mental Health First Aid created a version specifically for adolescents (‘teen Mental Health First Aid).
-A first pilot shows promising results .
-Moving Stories incorporates the five-point action plan of the training for adolescents and translates specific first aid messages to actions in the game.
-Moving Stories is being developed by the game design company IJsfontein in close collaboration with the Trimbos Institute, 113online and the Radboud University Nijmegen.
+A first pilot showed promising results .
+In Moving Stories the five-point action plan of the training for adolescents is incorporated in the gameplay and specific first aid messages have been translated to actions in the game.
+Moving Stories has been developed by the game design company IJsfontein in close collaboration with the Trimbos Institute, 113online and the Radboud University Nijmegen.
+Data collection for the first Randomized Controlled Trial ended in December 2018 and the results are currently analysed.